pravega/pravega/docs/key-features.md

 ![Pipeline](img/pipeline.png)

-So the real way to think about Kappa and the requirements this architecture imposes on middleware is to think in terms of chains or pipelines of data processing.
+So the real way to think about the problem is in terms of chains or pipelines of data processing.
 The requirements now involve not just component by component capabilities, but end-end semantics.
 We need to think about scaling in terms of end-end scaling, not just scaling a single component.
 We need to think in terms